ValeryAndreevichPushkarev/PositionalEncoding/README.md

 Power equivalent of that scheme **is about 1-2 logical elements**, or 2-4 transistors with delay of two (AND element to determine state, OR in output circuit (or electrical equivalence)).
 Computing with standard encoding takes 87 LE with about 4 logical blocks each with 2-3 transistors, its about 300 with activation factor 0,5 for multipler 4bx4b=8b.
 Or at least more than two logical elements.

-Also such type of scheme **reduces memory load by two** (for 4b scheme, only 4 output bits change its value instead of ~8 in standard encoding).
+Also such type of scheme **reduces memory load by two** (for 4b scheme (8b output), only 4 output bits change its value instead of ~8 in standard encoding).

 Transistor usage of the scheme is about the same.